 Typically DPD’s Honor Guard renders service for these customary departmental and community special occasions:

 Requests for DPD Honor Guard services should be made at least two weeks in advance of the event date.
+Please click here to submit your request for honor guard services.
 For more information, contact the Community Services Division.